 In the context of civil liability for defective products, requesting an expert opinion to establish the accuracy of the facts prior to the proceedings in the main action is recommended and common practice.
 The expert opinion will play an important role in the proceedings and in the main action.
-In cases of extreme time pressure, it is possible to request the President's authorisation to obtain the determination of an expert at a fixed date.
 The procedure ends with the filing of a report that will be used in the main action.
-The value of proof of such an expert opinion is very high; in practice, it is very difficult to challenge the expert opinion after the end of the expertise proceeding.
+It is very difficult to challenge the expert's opinion after finishing the expertise proceeding.